HumanjavaEnterprises/nostr-websocket-utils/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities to **[security@humanjavaenterprises.org](mailto:security@humanjavaenterprises.org)**.
+Please report security vulnerabilities through GitHub's Security Advisory feature at [https://github.com/humanjavaenterprises/nostr-websocket-utils/security/advisories/new](https://github.com/humanjavaenterprises/nostr-websocket-utils/security/advisories/new).
 You will receive a response from us within 48 hours.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within a few days.

 ## Disclosure Policy